CristianRomero1234/App_asistente_estudio/README.md

 - We will show the "objetivos" once one has been created.
-Note that we are also adding some JavaScript for creating the element and for adding an "Event Listener" to each newly created "objetivo" to deletet it, later we will make it better, and add functionality for editing each "objetivo", etc
+Note that we are also adding some JavaScript for creating the element and for adding an "Event Listener" to each newly created "objetivo" to delete it, later we will make it better, and add functionality for editing each "objetivo", etc

 Compare your code with the following and update accordingly.